 The FGD participants were asked if they would be willing to contribute to the implementation of a plan to stop mangrove degradation and improve the conservation of the ecosystem.
 A vast majority of the respondents (259 respondents, corresponding to 97.37% of the interviewed) agreed to contribute to such plan, against 7 (2.63%) who did not agree.
-This result demonstrates that there is a very high level of community awareness on trends of mangrove degradation, and that communities are also aware of the importance of this ecosystems and the need to maintain the ecological services that they provide.
-This is also possibly related with the level of dependence that these communities have for their livelihood and income generation.
-All the seven participants that declared that were not willing to contribute to the mangrove conservation plan were from Beira.
+This

 Table 17.
 Number of participants willing to contribute to a mangrove conservation plan.

 Province Location Number of respondents able to support

-Province n %
+Province Location n %

-Cabo Delgado Mecufi (n=67) 67 100.00
+Mecufi (n=67) 67 100.00

-Metuge (n=77) 77 100.00
+Cabo Delgado Metuge (n=77) 77 100.00

 Gaza Limpopo estuary (n=57) 57 100.00

 Sofala Nhangau (n=51) 44 86.27

 Maputo Matutuíne (n=14) 14 100.00

 Total (N=266) 259 97.37

 The implementation of the conservation plan would require community commitment, so the proposal is that families would be required to contribute a certain amount of money per month, or through their labour.
-Asked to the participants about the form of contribution, 252 (94.74%) responded that they were willing to contribute through their labour, while 14 (5.26%) were willing to contribute in cash (Table x).
+Asked to the participants about the form of contribution, 252 (94.74%) responded that they were willing to contribute through their labour, while 14

+(5.26%) were willing to contribute in cash (Table x).
 The fact that the majority of FGD interviewed opted for payment in labour is consistent with the high level of scarcity of formal employment in rural areas of Mozambique, a situation that also occurs in the communities around the study areas.